dgerabagi/data-curation-environment/flattened_repo.md

 </file>

 <file path="src/client/views/parallel-copilot.view/view.tsx">
-// Updated on: C95 (Implement two-pane diff view) import * as React from 'react';
+// Updated on: C96 (Fix all reported UI bugs and add features) import * as React from 'react';
 import * as ReactDOM from 'react-dom/client';
 import './view.scss';